Disclaimer: See prologue chapter.

 "Aren't you going to answer that?" asked Mr. Dursley, quite rudely, in Lestrade's opinion.

-The leader glance in quickly in Mr. Dursley's direction, obviously forgetting he had asked Sherlock a question, before he redirected his gun from pointing at John to the phone and he shot it.
+The leader glanced quickly in Mr. Dursley's direction, obviously forgetting he had asked Sherlock a question, before he redirected his gun from John to the phone and he shot it.
 Several of the hostages jumped and one of the kids let out a terrified shriek.

 Another one of the phones started to ring and the leader shot it too before it could even ring for a third time.